DELVE-DEEP Survey: The Faint Satellite System of NGC 55: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewer for their careful reading of our manuscript and their insightful comments and suggestions.
 J.M. acknowledges support from the University of Chicago Quad Undergraduate Research Scholars Program.
 W.C. gratefully acknowledges support from a Gruber Science Fellowship at Yale University.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE2139841.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 This material is based upon work supported by the National Science Foundation under Grant No. AST-2108168, AST-2108169, AST-2307126, and AST-2407526.
 This research award is partially funded by a generous gift of Charles Simonyi to the NSF Division of Astronomical Sciences.
 The award is made in recognition of significant contributions to Rubin Observatory’s Legacy Survey of Space and Time.